mohammadamity/studygit/README.md

 # studygit
 This is my learning repo
 <br>
-mohammad shariq is he author
+mohammad shariq is the author